callum-oakley/jsq/tutorial.md

 ---

 Here endeth the tutorial!
 There's lots more to play with.
-[Install jfn](/README.md) if you haven't already, and check out `jfn --help` to see all the available options.
+[Install jsq](/README.md) if you haven't already, and check out `jsq --help` to see all the available options.